insanerest/Number-Guesser/README.md

-# Word-Guesser
+# Number-Guesser
-a word guesser on penguinmod
+a munber guesser on penguinmod

 Instructions